The Reinheitsgebot of 1516: Seal of Quality, or Creativity Constraint?

 [4] Though the scholarly body of English-language work on lager and its proliferation is growing, scholarly work on the Reinheitsgebot itself lags behind.
 One rare exception is Robert Shea Terrell, “Entanglements of Scale: The Beer Purity Law from Bavarian Oddity to German Icon, 1906-1975,” Contemporary European History 33 (2024), 748-762.
 To date I’ve only skimmed the work.
 Its central contentions overlap with Birgit Speckle’s work on beer and identity in her Streit ums Bier in Bayern: Wertvorstellungen um Reinheit, Gemeinschaft und Tradition (München: Waxmann, 2001).

 [5] Laurent Mousson, “Reinheitsgebot: Die Fakten in 10 Punkten/Les faits, en 10 points,” Bov Beers (2 April 2016).
 As for what I’m calling tendentious facts, in one of his ten points Mousson claims that the Reinheitsgebot was dusted off in the 1860s to press Bavarian protectionist interests on the eve of Germany’s unification.
 As I’ll demonstrate in a subsequent article, this is only partially true.
 The spread of Bavaria’s brewing regulations to all of Germany by 1906 had less to do with protectionism than it did with practical considerations.
 In brief: consumers outside of Bavaria had developed a taste for Bavarian beer.
 Due to its reputation for quality, many brewers in northern Germany advocated for the adoption of these regulations that fostered quality by guaranteeing “purity.”
-Regarding Mousson’s contention that no beer has ever been brewed according to the strictures of 1516 because it didn’t mention yeast (the contention here being that brewers didn’t know about yeast in 1516).
-We know that wasn’t the case.
+Regarding Mousson’s contention that no beer has ever been brewed according to the strictures of 1516 because it didn’t mention yeast (the contention here being that brewers didn’t know about yeast in 1516), we know that wasn’t the case.
 For more, see “The Munich Baker-Brewer Dispute: Yeast and the Emergence of Lager.”

 [6] Ron Pattinson, “The Reinheitsgebot: Why it’s a load of old bollocks,” European Beer Guide.